Yu-C1/cse333-lock-visualizer/README.md

 ## Motivation

 Concurrency bugs such as **data races** and **deadlocks** are notoriously difficult to debug.
-This project aims to make these issues **visual, interactive, and intuitive**.
+This project aims to make these issues visual, interactive, and intuitive.

 ---